MJ1400/React-Native/README.md

 ## Usage
-Navigate to the Expo's folder using CMD and start it with npm
+Navigate to the Expo's folder using CMD and start it using npm

 ```bash
 npm start